dchid/AWS-Notes/Compute/EC2.md

   - can be attached to one instance at a time and can remap across instances
   - Elastic IPs only cost money when they aren't mapped to a server
   - 5 elastic IPs per account by default
-  - Avoid using Elastic IP is possible; use load balances in most cases
+  - Avoid using Elastic IP if possible; use load balancers in most cases
 - _EC2 Hibernate_ saves the instance's RAM to the root EBS volume (which must be encrypted)
   - Hibernate won't work for RAM amounts greater than 150 GB
   - Hibernation can't last longer than 60 days